punnypenguins/projectdelve/documentation/CONTRIBUTING.md

 Write something nice and instructive as an intro.
 Talk about what kind of contributions you are interested in.

-There are two paths to choose between if you plan to contribute:
+There are two paths to choose between if you plan to contribute...
-* **New to GitHub** - Pause here.
-Go follow the guide I created [**here**](https://github.com/punnypenguins/projectdelve/blob/main/documentation/for-beginner-contributers.md) to walk you through everything.
+* ...and you're **new to GitHub** - Pause here.
+Go follow the guide I created specially [**for beginners**](https://github.com/punnypenguins/projectdelve/blob/main/documentation/for-beginner-contributers.md) to walk you through everything.
-* **Already know GitHub's workflow** - Continue on to the following sections of this doc.
+* ...and you **already know GitHub's workflow** - Continue on to the following sections of this doc.

+# Style Guidelines

+This project is primarily written in [Markdown](https://www.markdownguide.org/basic-syntax/), and its front matter formatting follows [Hugo's](https://gohugo.io/content-management/front-matter/) syntax.

-### Getting Started
+# Getting Started

-Before you begin, make sure you've met the following requirements:
+Before you begin, make sure you've met all of the following requirements:

 * You have a GitHub [account](https://github.com/join)
 * You have [GitHub Desktop](https://desktop.github.com/) set up